lasyamaganti/resistor-network-analysis/README.md

 **Linear Algebra • Circuit Analysis • LU Factorization • Graph Laplacians • Numerical Methods • KCL • Effective Resistance**

+## Project Report

+For a detailed explanation of the methodology, mathematical formulation, and results, see the [Resistor Network Analysis Report](./Resistor_Network_Analysis_Report.pdf).

 ## What I Learned

 This project strengthened my understanding of how **physical systems can be represented and solved computationally using matrix methods**.
 I gained experience connecting circuit theory with linear algebra, implementing numerical solvers, and analyzing how network properties change with resistance and grid size.